beosign/quizzer/README.md

 # quizzer
-Web Application for creating question and answers like in a quiz
+Web Application for creating question and answers like in an exam.